AstraZeneca/runnable/docs/examples.md

 ```

-The pipeline which contians first_function of the above module and then to the call the second_function is given
+The pipeline which contains first_function of the above module and then to the call the second_function is given
 below.

 ```yaml